ysh-x/Health-Aid/README.md

 # Health-Aid

-Health Aid The proposal is a smart diagnostic tool that can diagnose/identify the possible health conditions the person may have or is likely to possess in the near future.
+- Health Aid is a smart diagnostic tool that can diagnose/identify the possible health conditions the person may have or is likely to possess in the near future.
 A framework/database is built with all the common health conditions and the